awsdocs/amazon-rds-user-guide/doc_source/USER_ConnectToInstance.md

 To find the endpoint for a MySQL DB instance in the AWS Management Console:

-1. Open the RDS console and then choose **Instances** to display a list of your DB instances\.
+1. Open the RDS console and then choose **Databases** to display a list of your DB instances\.

-1. Click the MySQL DB instance name to display its details\.
+1. Choose the MySQL DB instance name to display its details\.

-1. Scroll to the **Connect** section and copy the endpoint\.
+1. On the **Connectivity** tab, copy the endpoint\.
 Also, note the port number\.
 You need both the endpoint and the port number to connect to the DB instance\.
 ![\[Connect to a MySQL DB instance\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/MySQLConnect1.png)

 If an endpoint value is `mysql–instance1.123456789012.us-east-1.rds.amazonaws.com` and the port value is `3306`, then you would specify the following values in a MySQL connection string: